-Dr. Wu is an Assistant Professor in the Department of Mechanical and Nuclear Engineering at Virginia Commonwealth University (VCU) and directs the Computation Applied Reactor Physics Laboratory (CARPL).
+Dr. Wu joined Virginia Commonwealth University (VCU) in August 2017 as an Assistant Professor in the Department of Mechanical and Nuclear Engineering and directs the Computation Applied Reactor Physics Laboratory (CARPL).
 Prior to VCU, Dr. Wu worked at National Institute of Standards and Technology (NIST) in charge of a replacement research reactor design project.
-Dr. Wu received his B.S. degree from Tsinghua University at Beijing China and Ph.D. degree from Texas A&M University, both in nuclear engineering.
-Dr. Wu have had post-doc training at North Carolina State University and Purdue University, respectively.
-His research interests encompass reactor physics, reactor core design and analysis, computational methods on neutron transport and uncertainty and sensitivity analysis in nuclear applications.
+Dr. Wu received his B.S. degree in Engineering Physics from Tsinghua University at Beijing China and Ph.D. degree in Nuclear Engineering from Texas A&M University at College Station Texas.
+Dr. Wu's research interests encompass reactor physics, multiphysics based reactor design and analysis, computational methods on neutron transport and uncertainty and sensitivity analysis in nuclear applications, machine learning.

 Areas of Expertise (4)